resbaz/spartan-hpc-docs/docs/index.md

 Please submit one topic per ticket.
 If you require a assistance with a separate matter, compose a new ticket.
 Do not reply to existing or closed tickets.

-For password resets please see [the FAQ](https://dashboard.hpc.unimelb.edu.au/faq/) or contact University Services on x40888 or [service-centre@unimelb.edu.au](mailto:service-centre@unimelb.edu.au).
+For password resets please see [the FAQ](https://dashboard.hpc.unimelb.edu.au/faq/) or contact University Services on +61 3 8344 0999 or ext 40999 or email [service-centre@unimelb.edu.au](mailto:service-centre@unimelb.edu.au).

 ## Specifications